 So what are the vital parts to know about web hosting for your website?

-This goes for new websites or if you are migrating from another hosting service also.
-Again feel free to skip this and go straight to the Bluehost vs Dreamhost part below.
+This goes for both new websites or if you are migrating from another hosting service also.

 Website Uptime and SEO impact.